matryer/codeform/docs/README.md

 ---

+# Welcome

 Welcome to Codeform, easy Go code generation using templates.

 * Familiar [Go templates](https://golang.org/pkg/text/template/)
 * [Simple data model](https://godoc.org/github.com/matryer/codeform/model)
 * [Online editor](http://editor.codeform.in) with live preview

+We are working towards a stable 1.0 release, but the project is entirely usable today.
+Please get involved.

 # How it works